'Duck Dynasty' anti-gay fallout sparks wider debate on tolerance

 The controversy put A&E, part-owned by Walt Disney Co, in the awkward position of coming up with a palatable response possibly to the detriment of its most popular show, which is scheduled to begin its fifth season on January 15.

-"Start with homosexual behavior and just morph from there," Robertson, 67, said when asked what is sinful.
+"Start with homosexual behaviour and just morph from there," Robertson, 67, said when asked what is sinful.
 "Bestiality, sleeping around with this woman and that woman and that woman and those men."

 A&E, a joint cable network venture of privately held Hearst Corp and Disney, said it was disappointed after reading Robertson's remarks, which it added were his personal views and did not reflect those of the network.